doguilmak/Parallax-Website-with-Cave-Theme/README.md

 You can modify the website as you wish.

-## Steps to be followed for the file to work
+## Steps to be followed for run the project

  1. Install packages